-What Gear Do You Need To Start Lure Fishing?
+What Gear Do You Need To Start Fishing for Bass with Lures?

 The most important element for successful lure fishing comes down to having a very sharp hook.
 A well sharpened fishing hook makes sure that anything you catch will remain hooked on as you reel it in.
 Sharpen or replace your hooks before the next fishing outing.